sergiofgonzalez/docker-book/README.md

 ## 04-hello-nginx-web-server
 Illustrates how to create an image on *Ubuntu* with the *NGINX* web server installed on it and how to create containers from it.

+## 05-hello-dockerfile-instructions-cmd
+Illustrates a use-case scenario for the `CMD` instruction, which runs a command after the container has been launched.